Arthgyaan

 SENSEX vs EPF yearly returns since 1979

-Yearly SENSEX returns has been quite volatile but EPF, even with regular changes, the EPF rate has been quite stable.
+Yearly SENSEX returns have been quite volatile but EPF, but even with regular changes, the EPF rate has been quite stable.

 Making a monthly investment in stocks vs EPF